procinproc/PiP/doc/README.md

 When the **PIP\_MODE** environment variable set to "thread" then the PiP library runs in the pthread mode, and if it is set to "process" then it runs in the process mode.
-There are also three implementations in the process mode; "process:preload," "process:pipclone" and "process:got."
-The "process:preload" mode must be with the **LD\_PRELOAD** environment variable setting so that the clone() system call wrapper can work with.
-The "process:pipclone" mode is only effective with the PIP-patched glibc library (see below).
+There are also two implementations in the process mode; "process:wrapclone," "process:libcclone."

 Several function are made available by the PiP library to absorb the functional differences due to the execution modes.